nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The edit task feature updates the name of the task to the new name given by the user and this change is reflected in the Graphical User Interface.
+The edit task feature updates the details (can either be name, deadline, or both) of the task to the new details given by the user and this change is reflected in the Graphical User Interface.

 Given below is an example usage scenario:

 Step 1.
 The user creates the task and assign it to a team using `taskadd` command.
 The name of the task provided by the user is stored as Name in the Task class.

 Step 2.
 The user might want to update the name of the task in the future.
 The user then executes `taskedit t/1 task/1 n/update GUI` to update the name of the task from the previous name to the new name provided by the user.
 The `taskedit` command will call `Model#getFilteredTeamList()`, which then gets the specified task from the `UniqueTaskList`.
-The specified task in team 1 would be updated to the new name by keeping all the other task feature as same. `Model#updateFilterPersonList` is called to update the team with the new task name and this would be reflected in the gui.
+The specified task in team 1 would be updated to the new name by keeping all the other task details the same. `Model#updateFilterPersonList` is called to update the team with the new task name and this would be reflected in the gui.

 The following sequence diagram shows how the edit task operation works:
 ![TaskEditSequenceDiagram](images/TaskEditSequenceDiagram.png)

 ### Delete Task Feature